Welcome to the RoadMap Project

 The benefits of RoadMap include:

-- Pathways supporting First Nations self-sufficiency and economic growth
+- Practical pathways supporting First Nations self-sufficiency and economic growth

-- Optionality to respect the rights of each First Nation and make building support easier
+- Optionality that respects the rights of each First Nation

-- The option to pursue these paths incrementally and at any pace
+- Flexibility in pursuing these paths incrementally and at any pace

 - Improved fiscal capacity to govern, while managing risk and increasing transparency and accountability